Mezzotint: Printing

 However, if performed by the printer or the artist's apprentice, refreshing the plate was often done to a lower standard.
-Bamber Gascoigne says of an example he illustrates with before and after details "the dark tones have been clumsily renewed with the roulette; the result is brutal in close-up but will seem adequate when the whole print is viewed at a normal distance".
+Bamber Gascoigne said of an example he illustrated with before and after details "the dark tones have been clumsily renewed with the roulette; the result is brutal in close-up but will seem adequate when the whole print is viewed at a normal distance".

-Standard sizes used in England were known as "“royal,” 24 x 19 in., “large,” 18 x 24 in., “posture,” 14 x 10 in., and “small,” 6 x 4 in", and ready-made frames and albums could be bought to fit these.
+Standard sizes used in England were known× as "royal", 24 × 19 in., "large", 18 × 24 in., "posture", 14 × 10 in., and "small", 6 × 4 in, and ready-made frames and albums could be bought to fit these.

 Detailed technique

 Plates can be mechanically roughened; one way is to rub fine metal filings over the surface with a piece of glass; the finer the filings, the smaller the grain of the surface.
 Special roughening tools called 'rockers' have been in use since at least the eighteenth century.
 The method commonly in use today is to use a steel rocker approximately five inches wide, which has between 45 and 120 teeth per inch on the face of a blade in the shape of a shallow arc, with a wooden handle projecting upwards in a T-shape.
 Rocked steadily from side to side at the correct angle, the rocker will proceed forward creating burrs in the surface of the copper.
 The plate is then moved – either rotated by a set number of degrees or through 90 degrees according to preference – and then rocked in another pass.
 This is repeated until the plate is roughened evenly and will print a completely solid tone of black.